-According to these household surveys, 44% of the world population lived in absolute poverty in 1981.
-Since then, the share of poor people in the world has declined very fast—in fact, faster than ever before in world history.
-In 32 years, the share of people living in extreme poverty was divided by 4, reaching levels below 11% in 2013.
-Although the World Bank estimates for 2015 are not yet available, the projections suggest that the incidence of extreme poverty has fallen below 10% for that year.
+According to these household surveys, 44% of the world population lived in extreme poverty in 1981.
+Since then, the share of extremely poor people in the world has declined very fast—in fact, faster than ever before in world history.
+In 32 years, the share of people living in extreme poverty was divided by 4, reaching levels below 10% in 2015.

 There is also an interactive version of the below graph.

 The visualization below combines the information on the share of extreme poverty shown in the last chart, with the number of people living in the world.
-For the years prior to 1970, we use the estimates of people 'living in poverty' from Bourguignon and Morrison (2002) as shown in the previous chart; from 1981, we use the World Bank estimates.
+For the years prior to 1980, we use the mid-point of the estimates from Bourguignon and Morrison (2002) as shown in the previous chart; from 1981, we use the World Bank estimates.

-As we can see, in 1820 there were just under 1.1 billion people in the world, of which more than 1 billion lived in extreme poverty.
+As we can see, in 1820 there were just under 1.1 billion people in the world, of which the large majority lived in extreme poverty.
 Over the next 150 years, the decline of poverty was not fast enough to offset the very rapid rise of the world population, so the number of non-poor and poor people increased.
-Since around 1970, however, we are living in a world in which the number of non-poor people is rising, while the number of poor people is falling.
-According to the estimates shown below, there were 2.2 billion people living in extreme poverty in 1970, and there were 705 million people living in extreme poverty in 2015.
-The number of extremely poor people in the world is 3 times lower than in 1970.
+Since around 1970, however, we are living in a world in which the number of non-poor people is rising, while the number of extremely poor people is falling.
+According to the estimates shown below, there were close to 2 billion people living in extreme poverty in the early 1980s, and there were 735 million people living in extreme poverty in 2015.

 We have already pointed out that in the thousands of years before the beginning of the industrial era, the vast majority of the world population lived in conditions that we would call extreme poverty today.
 Productivity levels were low and food was scarce—material living standards were generally very low.